Skip to contents

 There are a few data ingest options we can consider at this stage.
 We can choose to create a table stub containing row labels through the use of the rowname_col argument.
 Further to this, stub row groups can be created with the groupname_col argument.
 Both arguments take the name of a column in the input table data.
 Typically, the data in the groupname_col column will consist of categorical text whereas the data in the rowname_col column will contain unique labels (could be unique across the entire table or unique within the different row groups).

-Row groups can also be created by passing a grouped_df to gt() by using the dplyr::group_by() function on the table data.
+Row groups can also be created by passing a grouped_df to gt() by using dplyr::group_by() on the table data.
 In this way, two or more columns of categorical data can be used to make row groups.
 The row_group.sep argument allows for control in how the row group labels will appear in the display table.

 Examples